• Skip to primary navigation

 Simmer the Couvillion.
 Stir in the remaining Cajun seasonings, chopped tomatoes, seafood stock, hot sauce, and salt and pepper to taste.
 Reduce heat and simmer for 1 hour.
 Stir occasionally.
 You can simmer longer if you’d like to continue developing flavor.

-Couvillion simmering in a pot
+Simmering Couvillion (Creole Courtbouillon) in a large pot

 Add the Seafood.
 Increase heat to medium and add the fish and shrimp.
 Cook for 10-15 minutes, or until the seafood cooks through, and the fish becomes flaky.